abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 * The triggers to apply to a specific metric
 * The characteristics and contents of metric reports

+In specifying this work-in-progress telemetry model, there are some aspects of the telemetry model where two ways of modeling are possible and each option having benefits and disadvantages.
+In those cases, both models are presented in the telemetry model and described in this document in section XXXXXX.
+Please provide feedback, if one or both modeling options are desired.
+This feedback from the industry would inform and influence the specification of an unified telemetry model.

 # Requirements of Telemetry Model
 The telemetry model is design to fulfill the following requirements.
+These requirements are expounded subsequently.

-* Support the telemetry/sensors properties within the existing models
+* Support the metrics, sensor values and other reading within the existing models
-* The telemetry model shall be optional.
-The elements of the telemetry model are incremental to existing models
+* Elements of the telemetry model are extension to the existing model
-* Comprehends various sources of metrics
 * Models for capabilities beyond a telemetry reading

 The requirement to support telemetry and sensors within the existing models is driven by the fact that properties representing environmental sensors and digital meters are present throughout the current Redfish models.
 In this document, these properties will be referred to as _metric properties_.